Are you ready to start drawing up your Algarve itinerary and have a spectacular time in Portugal?

 At Praia da Marinha you can take a kayak to visit Algar de Benagil, one of the highlights of your Algarve itinerary for 3 days.

-Benagil is a very picturesque cave with golden-colored walls, a round hole in the ceiling and two beautiful archways.
+Benagil is a very picturesque cave with golden-coloured walls, a round hole in the ceiling and two beautiful archways.

-Kayaking from Praia da Marinha to Benagil takes around 25min.
+Kayaking from Praia da Marinha to Benagil takes around 35min.
 If there aren’t kayaks available, you can always drive to Praia de Benagil.
-It’s less than 10min drive and much closer to the cave.
+It’s less than a 10min drive and much closer to the cave.

-For the next part of Day 2 of your Algarve itinerary for 3 days, you will drive around 30min to Alvor, in the municipality of Portimão, to visit another mind-blowing beach, Praia dos Três Irmãos.
+For the next part of Day 2, you’ll drive around 30min to Alvor, in the municipality of Portimão, to visit another mind-blowing beach, Praia dos Três Irmãos.

-This beach is framed by huge ochre colored limestone cliffs with incredible rocky outcrops that divide it into further little sandy bays, each with their own rock arches, sea stacks and caves.
+This beach is framed by huge ochre-coloured limestone cliffs with incredible rocky outcrops that divide it into further little sandy bays, each with its own rock arches, sea stacks and caves.